lando/lando/docs/tutorials/laravel.md

 ### Using custom config files

-You may need to override our [default Drupal 6 config](https://github.com/lando/lando/tree/master/plugins/lando-recipes/recipes/drupal6) with your own.
+You may need to override our [default Laravel config](https://github.com/lando/lando/tree/master/plugins/lando-recipes/recipes/laravel) with your own.

 If you do this you must use files that exists inside your applicaton and express them relative to your project root as below.